FeatureBaseDB/featurebase-docs/docs/sql-guide/issues/select-groupby-flatten-set-setq.md

 ## Cause

-SET and SETQ columns contain comma-limited arrays of values and are designed for low-cardinality data (one-to-many or many-to-many) which are separated into different tables to avoid duplication.
+SET and SETQ columns contain comma-limited arrays of values and are designed for low-cardinality data (one-to-many or many-to-many).
+This data would ordinarily be normalized to avoid duplication and reduce the database size.

 This means a `SELECT...GROUP BY` query returns any array that contains an appropriate value, not the individual values.